 RISH research activity is spread all over the world.
 In addition to conducting many international collaborative programs, we open our inter-university research facilities, databases, and projects to the international community.
 We also contribute to scientific development in Asia and other areas.

 We are dedicated to the promotion of international collaborative research.
-Currently, we are conducting over 50 international collaborations.
-Each year, roughly 120 RISH members and graduate students visit overseas institutes, while more than 50 foreign scientists visit RISH.
+In fiscal year 2017, We conducted 75 international collaborations.
+A total of 145 RISH members and graduate students visited overseas institutes while a total of 157 foreign scientists visited RISH.
 Both the SICORP (JASTIP) project, which is linked to our Asian research node in Indonesia, and the SATREPS project, which is supported by JST and JICA, cultivate global human resources and help to launch research projects with developing countries.

 The Equatorial Atmosphere Radar in Indonesia and the Middle and Upper atmosphere (MU) radar, our biggest facility, have been accepting international applicants for inter-university collaborative programs.
 We promote internationalization of other large facilities, such as the Deterioration Organisms Laboratory (DOL) and Living-Sphere Simulation Field (LSF), to enhance the transfer of technology and higher education.